The search for the lost tapes of Cesar Tovar's grand Sunday

 Merle Harmon was missing from the radio team that day to fulfill his duties on the New York Jets' broadcast, so it's Herb Carneal, with Halsey Hall offering a rare touch of play-by-play.

-As for what was prowling in the attic of this outbuilding at the transmission facility in Coon Rapids, that will be for Meachael and Tom figure out on future visits.
+As for what was prowling in the attic of this outbuilding at the transmission facility in Coon Rapids, that will be for Schoenrock and Gavaras figure out on future visits.